pmutua/restaurant-voting/README.md

 ## API Endpoints

+You can view the full [Postman Collection Here.](https://www.getpostman.com/collections/f11cb32c01901cee1a4c)

 Some endpoints require a token for authentication.
 The API call should have the token in Authorization header.

     `{'Authorization': 'Bearer': <token>}`